Albert-Santiago/Javascript-Projects-YT-PRACTICE_AlbertS./README.md

 # ♟ Vanilla JavaScript Project
-### This is my first practice project using HTML CSS JAVASCRIPT, Not my own idea, I get in to YT credits to them.
+### This is my first practice project using HTML CSS JAVASCRIPT, not my own idea, I get in to YT.
+Credits to them.

 ---